OLUWAMUYIWA/amaterasu.github.io/index.md

 ## Header 2
 ### Header 3

-- Bulleted
-- List
+- List of Articles

-1. Numbered
+1. Bit Manipulation in Rust
 2. List

 **Bold** and _Italic_ and `Code` text